 The classic Chicken Vindaloo Indian dish gets a simple Slow Cooker or Instant Pot makeover that is packed with the most flavorful spices and ingredients!
 A dish that is great for busy weeknights so you can set it and forget it.

 Chicken Vindaloo you guys.
 My FAVORITE EVER Indian dish.
 You know how you can visit various ethnic restaurants, and still always pick the same meal?
 I do that with Mexican food (Chicken Enchilada Verdes) and I do that with Indian food (Chicken Vindaloo).

 I consulted one of my Indian friends to give me an idea on how to make Vindaloo with simple ingredients that I can find in any grocery store.
 This recipe only took me one try, we LOVED it!!!!
-All the taste and flavor of any Vindaloo from your favorite Indian restaurant, using the slow cooker!
+All the taste and flavor of any Vindaloo from your favorite Indian restaurant, using the slow cooker or Instant Pot!

 1. I added potatoes for texture, to break up some of the spice, and because I just like them.
 In some Indian restaurants, potatoes are served with Vindaloo so I went with that.
 Feel free to just leave them out if it’s not your thing, maybe add more chicken in it’s place.